 Whether you celebrate Christmas or not, we believe that the holiday season is truly a special time and should be recognised in a special way.

-Of course, due to the coronavirus pandemic, things may be a bit different this year.
-But regardless of restrictive regulations, we assure all our patients that they will have a happy and unforgettable holiday.
+We assure all our patients that they will have a happy and unforgettable holiday.

 What have our patients said about Christmas at Castle Craig?
 (Quotes from our Facebook page)

 I got to spend Christmas at CC in 2016 and it will go down as one of the best Christmases of my life and New Year’s Eve in ECU was just amazing!
 Never ever did I imagine I’d do karaoke without a drink the holidays alone taught me so much x – Ashleigh

 I went into Castle Craig on the 10th December..I knew if I hadn’t got the help before Christmas, that would of been my last one..the support I received was amazing, and they gave everyone an amazing Christmas experience, waking up on boxing day with no hangover and no fear and lovely memories..they saved my life..gave me a life that I enjoy every day..I am forever grateful XX – Nicky on Facebook 2021

 I spent Christmas 2001 in there.
 It was great the groundsman had a sleigh he brought up dressed as Santa – David

 Xmas 2007 in CC was close to heaven! – Floris